tar80/ori.nvim/README.md

         telescope = false,
     },
-    -- User's own specified plugins highlight groups -- Set the plugin name and value in the same way as the "integrations" table -- You can also set a value other than nil or false and use it as a flag user_integrations = {},
+    -- User's own specified plugins highlight groups -- Set the plugin name and value in the same way as the "integrations" table.
+    -- Place the color scheme settings under `ori.nvim/lua/ori/integrations/user/` -- as `<plugin-name>.lua`.
+    -- You can also set a value other than nil or false and use it as a flag. user_integrations = {},
 })
 ```